Understanding White Knuckle Sobriety & If It Can Help You Stay Sober

 It’s also important to note that willpower alone is not always enough to overcome addiction.
 Many individuals benefit from additional support such as therapy, support groups, or medication-assisted treatment.

-Emotional and Mental Factors
+Addressing Emotional and Mental Factors

-In addition to willpower, white knuckle sobriety also recognizes the importance of addressing emotional and mental factors that may contribute to addiction.
-These may include issues like depression, anxiety, trauma, or unresolved past experiences that contribute to a person’s desire to use drugs or alcohol.
+These factors may include issues like depression, anxiety, trauma, or unresolved past experiences that contribute to a person’s desire to use drugs or alcohol.

 What Are the Benefits of White Knuckle Sobriety?